guptashubham0093/mavenmovies_dataset.sql/README.md

 # mavenmovies_dataset.sql
 AIM of the Project: Using SQL query to analyze the Maven movies database, to draw insights from the dataset, finding the patterns and answering the questions.

-I have Used concepts like Wildcards, where and limit clause, joins, order by, group by, length, date and concat functions.
+I have Used concepts like  where and limit clause, joins, order by, group by, length, date and concat functions.

 Following are the questions to answer: